 When Do You Have To Pay Inheritance Tax?

 You don’t have to pay Inheritance tax if you die on or after your 75th birthday.
 If you are under 75, then inheritance tax is payable when someone dies, and their estate has a value over £325,000.

 There are exemptions to Inheritance tax for some types of assets.
 For example, suppose you leave your property or business to a direct descendent (child or grandchild).
 In that case, there is no inheritance tax payable on the value of that estate until they die and pass it onto their children.

 Did you know?

-Couples in a civil partnership don’t have to pay inheritance tax as they are not recognised as spouses.
+Couples in a civil partnership don’t have to pay inheritance tax as they are not recognized as spouses.